 Visiting the Museo de las Momias

 Oddly enough, the Museo de las Momias is one of Guanajuato City’s most well-known tourist attraction.
 People throughout Mexico know about the mummies of Guanajuato.
 There’s even a classic Mexican horror film about the mummies!
-Author, Ray Bradbury, once visited the Museo de las Momias and wrote a short story based on it.
+Author, Ray Bradbury, once visited the Museo de las Momias and wrote a short story based on it, which can be found in the book, Mummies of Guanajuato.

 The Museo de las Momias is easy to get to by car, bus, or even walking.
-Any taxi driver knows where the Museo de las Momias is located, and many of the public buses that pass through Centro, Guanajuato’s historic town center, go in the direction of the museum.
+Any taxi driver in the city knows where the Museo de las Momias is located.
+And many of the public buses that pass through Centro, Guanajuato’s historic town center, go in the direction of the museum.
 If you choose to walk to the museum, it is about a thirty minute walk from Centro.

 Admission to the Museo de las Momias is 85 pesos for adults, and 50 pesos for children over three and a half feet tall.
 Cameras (including phone cameras) cost an additional 30 pesos.
 The museum is open Mondays through Thursdays from 9am to 6pm.
 On Fridays, Saturdays, and Sundays, the museum is open from 9am to 6:30pm.